Shiv9993/symphony-node/README.md

 ```

-# if its free proceed with the below
+# if the port is free proceed with the below

 ## install go